yuqiliao/IDE-help-guide/_book/05-piaac-walk-through.md

 link, which is located to the right of the **Significance Test** link (see exhibit 5-26).
 You will need to decide which variable you would like to test (e.g., gender) and the basis to use for comparison (i.e., between jurisdictions or across years).
-The difference dependent variable, or gap, can be viewed between groups, between years, between groups and years, or between percentiles within the selected variable.
+The difference measure, or gap, can be viewed between groups, between years, between groups and years, or between percentiles within the selected variable.
 For example, if you compute average literacy scores for two jurisdictions at two time points